 Viscosity

-• Resistance to flow and deformation—think of it as internal friction between fluid layers sliding past each other
+Dynamic (absolute) viscosityฮผ measures a fluid's resistance to shearing deformation.
+Units are Pa\cdotps (or equivalently kg/(m\cdotps)).
+Think of it as internal friction between fluid layers sliding past each other.

 Shear Stress and Strain Rate

-• Non-Newtonian fluids break this linear relationship—blood, ketchup, and polymers require more complex models
+Non-Newtonian fluids break this linear relationship.
+Blood, ketchup, and polymer solutions all exhibit strain-rate-dependent viscosity and require more complex models (power-law, Bingham plastic, etc.).

-Compare: Viscosity vs. Shear Stress—viscosity is a fluid property (constant for a given Newtonian fluid at fixed temperature), while shear stress is a response that depends on flow conditions.
-If an FRQ asks why two fluids with the same shear stress flow at different rates, viscosity is your answer.
+Compare: Viscosity vs. Shear Stress.
+Viscosity is a fluid property (constant for a given Newtonian fluid at fixed temperature and pressure), while shear stress is a response that depends on flow conditions.
+If a problem asks why two fluids under the same shear stress flow at different rates, viscosity is the answer.

 Interface and Phase Properties